skodem94/Concession-Stand-Web-App/README.md

 -	This project is generated with Angular CLI version 1.5.2.
 -	Before running the project make sure you have the Angular version 5 installed.
 -	Download and unzip the project folder.
--	If you have downloaded the project from github make sure to add the provided angular-cli.json in to the project folder.
 -	Open the project folder path in command prompt.
 -	Run npm install command.
 -	Run ng serve command to run the project.